Will Gold Rates Increase in the Coming Days in India

 How gold price surges impact the loan to value ratio

 When gold prices experience a significant rise, the loan-to-value (LTV) ratio on a gold loan can become especially beneficial for borrowers.
 The LTV ratio refers to the maximum percentage of the pledged gold’s value that a lender is willing to disburse as a loan.
-In India, most lenders offer up to 75% of the current market value of 18 to 22 karat gold as per RBI guidelines.
+In India, most lenders offer up to 75% of the current market value (as per IBJA) of 18 to 22 karat gold as per RBI guidelines.
 This means that during periods of elevated gold prices, borrowers can secure a higher gold loan amount for the same weight and purity of gold jewellery.
 For example, if gold prices increase by 10%, the eligible loan amount may also rise proportionately, offering greater liquidity without needing to pledge additional gold.

 However, it is important to note that individual lenders may apply slightly different LTV interpretations based on their internal policies, risk appetite, and prevailing market conditions.
 Some may offer slightly lower LTVs to manage risk, especially in times of price volatility.
 Therefore, borrowers should compare offerings from multiple lenders, considering not just the LTV but also the gold loan interest rate, tenure, processing fees, and repayment flexibility.
 Evaluating these aspects carefully ensures you get the maximum value and favourable terms for your online gold loan.